Skip to main content

 Wildlife Ecosystems

-The park supports populations of the endemic Balearic shearwater that breeds on coastal cliffs, alongside Eleonora's falcon during summer months and resident peregrine falcon.
-The terrestrial fauna includes the Balearic toad, Hermann's tortoise, various lizard species, and mammals including pine marten and genet in the woodland.
+The park supports populations of the Balearic shearwater — a critically endangered endemic that nests in burrows and rock crevices along the coastline — alongside Eleonora falcon during summer months and resident peregrine falcon.
+[1] The terrestrial fauna includes the Balearic toad, Hermann tortoise, various lizard species, and mammals including pine marten and genet in the woodland.
 The marine environment surrounding the peninsula contains healthy Posidonia seagrass meadows and diverse fish communities benefiting from limited human disturbance.

 Flora Ecosystems